-The Company leases all of its retail stores.
+Leases: The Company leases all of its retail stores.
 Most lease agreements contain construction allowances and rent escalations.
-For purposes of recognizing incentives and minimum rental expenses on a straightline basis over the terms of the leases, including renewal periods considered reasonably assured, the Company begins amortization as of the initial possession date which is when the Company enters the space and begins to make improvements in preparation for intended use.
+For purposes of recognizing incentives and minimum rental expenses on a straight-line basis over the terms of the leases, including renewal periods considered reasonably assured, the Company begins amortization as of the initial possession date which is when the Company enters the space and begins to make improvements in preparation for intended use.

 Revenue Recognition: The Company recognizes sales at the point of purchase when the customer takes possession of the merchandise and pays for the purchase, generally with cash or credit.
 Sales from purchases made with Cato credit, gift cards and layaway sales from stores are also recorded when the customer takes possession of the merchandise.
 E-commerce sales are recorded when the risk of loss is transferred to the customer.
 Gift cards are recorded as deferred revenue until they are redeemed or forfeited.
 Layaway sales are recorded as deferred revenue until the customer takes possession or forfeits the merchandise.
 Gift cards do not have expiration dates.
 A provision is made for estimated merchandise returns based on sales volumes and the Company's experience; actual returns have not varied materially from historical amounts.
 A provision is made for estimated write-offs associated with sales made with the Company's proprietary credit card.
+In addition, a provision is made for estimated rewards cards issued based on purchases with the Company's propriety credit card.
 Amounts related to shipping and handling billed to customers in a sales transaction are classified as Other revenue and the costs related to shipping product to customers (billed and accrued) are classified as Cost of goods sold.

-In accordance with ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("Topic 606"), in fiscal 2021, 2020 and 2019, the Company recognized \$1,482,000, \$891,000 and \$921,000, respectively, of income on unredeemed gift cards ("gift card breakage") as a component of Other Revenue on the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
+In accordance with ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("Topic 606"), in fiscal 2022, 2021 and 2020, the Company recognized \$256,000, \$1,482,000 and \$891,000, respectively, of income on unredeemed gift cards ("gift card breakage") as a component of Other Revenue on the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
 Under Topic 606, the Company recognizes gift card breakage using an expected breakage percentage based on redeemed gift cards.
 See Note 2 for further information on miscellaneous income.
+The rewards cards issued by the Company have a 90-day expiration.

 The Company offers its own proprietary credit card to customers.
 All credit activity is performed by the Company's wholly-owned subsidiaries.
 None of the credit card receivables are secured.
-The Company estimated customer credit losses of \$485,000 and \$435,000 for the twelve months ended January 29, 2022 and January 30, 2021, respectively, on sales purchased on the Company's proprietary credit card of \$18.7 million and \$15.2 million for the twelve months ended January 29, 2022 and January 30, 2021, respectively.
+The Company estimated customer credit losses of \$349,000 and \$485,000 for the twelve months ended January 28, 2023 and January 29, 2022, respectively, on sales purchased on the Company's proprietary credit card of \$23.3 million and \$18.7 million for the twelve months ended January 28, 2023 and January 29, 2022, respectively.